-Since applicants for post-baccalaureate programs may be limited to the choice of a single campus on each application, rerouting to alternate campuses or later changes of campus choice are not guaranteed.
 To be assured of initial consideration by more than one campus, it is necessary to submit separate applications (including fees) to each.

 You should refer to individual graduate and credential program descriptions for information on specific admission requirements.
 Individual master's and credential programs provide supplemental application materials to applicants.
 You must submit all application materials by the established deadline.
 You must also request that each post-secondary institution you have attended send two official copies of your transcripts directly to the CSUMB Office of Admissions.
 These transcripts must arrive by the application deadline.
 When required, you must also submit test scores by the application deadline.

 All CSU applications must be submitted online at www.calstate.edu/apply.
 An acknowledgment will be sent to the applicant when the online application has been submitted.

 If you have attended CSUMB in the past, either as a graduate or an undergraduate student, you do not need to submit your CSUMB transcript or additional copies of transcripts you have already submitted to CSUMB.

 Not all campuses/programs are open for admission to every term.